Makhenkesi Stofile: Transition to democracy

 Later in 1989, Stofile – with Mluleki George and Krish Naidoo – launched the National Sports Congress, a non-racial competitor to the South African Council on Sport that was comfortable with supporting mass-based anti-apartheid organisation.
 He served as vice-president of the congress.
 Working with the mass democratic movement, it staged large-scale protests against an English cricket tour of South Africa in 1989 to 1990, forcing the South African Cricket Union to negotiate a shortened tour.
 During the negotiations to end apartheid, the congress was prominent in campaigns to normalise sport in the country.
 According to John Carlin, Stofile was, with Steve Tshwete, one of the main advocates in the ANC for the normalisation of sport as a route to fostering national unity; rugby, Stofile famously said, was "the opium of the Boer".
+He was later a member of the executive council of the South African Rugby Football Union.

 At the same time, the ANC was unbanned by the apartheid government in 1990, and Stofile joined the internal leadership corps that worked to re-establish the party's legal structures inside South Africa.
 He was elected as the regional chairperson of the party's branch in the Border Region.
 The following year, at the ANC's 48th National Conference in July 1991, Stofile was elected to the ANC's National Executive Committee.
 He received 1,546 votes across roughly 2,000 ballots, making him the tenth-most popular member of the 50-member committee.
 He also resumed his academic career, joining the University of Transkei as a senior theology lecturer in 1991 and then returning to Fort Hare as director of public relations and development from 1992 to 1994.